vivotekmobile/VIVOTEK_SDK_Doc/AudioUpload_iOS.md

 }

 // Implement AudioUploadControllerDelegate

-- (void)audioUploadInitAudioSessionFail
+- (void)audioUploadDidConnected
 {
-    // Fail to set & active iOS shared AVAudioSession
-    // This should never happen.
+    // Connected.
+You could start talking now.
 }

+- (void)audioUploadInitFail
+{
+    // Fail to init system-side audio recording resource (AVAudioSession)
+    // The issue should be caused by the operation system.
+}

 - (void)audioUploadAuthFail
 {
-    // Authentication fail.
+    // 401 Authentication fail.
-}
+    // Can't access the target device using the provided username or password }

 - (void)audioUploadConnectFail
 {
     // Connection fail.
+    // Can't connect to the target device
 }

-- (void)audioUploadDidConnected
+- (void)audioUploadServiceUnavailable
 {
-    // Connected.
-You could start talking now.
-    // After calling [start], you will receive this if everything is OK.
-}
+    // 503 Service Unavailable
+    // The audio upload service of the target device is unavailable }

 - (void)audioUploadDidDisconnected
 {
     // Disconnected.
-    // After calling [stop] or something wrong during talking, you will receive this.
+    // Fail to upload audio during talking.
+Either mobile device or the target device is disconnected.
 }

 ```